Skip to content

-We have six local campuses throughout the state of Victoria, as well as international campuses in Sunway, Malaysia and South Africa.
+We have five local campuses throughout the state of Victoria, as well as international campuses in Sunway, Malaysia and South Africa.

-A new manufacturing innovation precinct…
+A new manufacturing innovation precinct at Monash.

-You are part of a global community of more than 280,000 alumni.
+You are part of a global community of more than 290,000 alumni.

 News and events